datopian/datahub/site/content/blog/example-ckan-2021.md

 ### I18n configuration

-Portal.js is configured by default to support both `English` and `French` subpath for language translation.
+PortalJS is configured by default to support both `English` and `French` subpath for language translation.
 But for subsequent users, this following steps can be used to configure i18n for other languages;

 1. Update `next.config.js`, to add more languages to the i18n locales